Toward Inherently Robust VLMs Against Visual Perception Attacks: Introduction

-The study begins by evaluating the VLMs' zero-shot performance on key AV tasks, including (\romannumeral 1) TSR, (\romannumeral 2) ALC, and (\romannumeral 3) VD as part of Object Detection (OD).
-Subsequently, they are fine-tuned specifically for these tasks to better align them with AV applications, with their performance reassessed to determine improvements (\textbf{RQ1}).
-We refer to each fine-tuned model as a Vehicle Vision-Language Model (\vlm), highlighting its specialization for AV tasks.
-Additionally, the task-specific DNN-based models are fine-tuned on the same training dataset as the VLMs, ensuring a fair comparison of their capabilities under identical conditions.

-Then, the effectiveness and resilience of both DNN models and \vlms are tested using \textit{\textbf{unseen}} adversarial examples (AEs) against three distinct attacks targeting AV perception algorithms (\textbf{RQ2}): (1) Robust and Accurate UV-map-based Camouflage attack (RAUCA) to deceive VD algorithms~\cite{zhou2024rauca}, (2) a physical-world adversarial attack known as the Dirty Road Patch (DRP-Attack) to compromise DNN-based automated lane centering (ALC) models~\cite{sato2021dirty}, and (3) shadows cast on traffic signs to attack TSR algorithms~\cite{zhong2022shadows}.
-As shown in \autoref{fig:tsr-shadow}, the \vlm improves robustness against an adversarial attack on a traffic sign, helping the AV avoid a collision.
+Then, the effectiveness and resilience of both DNN models and \vlms are tested using \textit{unseen} (not used during model training or fine-tuning) adversarial examples (AEs) against three distinct attacks targeting AV perception algorithms (\textbf{RQ2}): (1) Robust and Accurate UV-map-based Camouflage attack (RAUCA) to deceive VD algorithms~\cite{zhou2024rauca}, (2) a physical-world adversarial attack known as the Dirty Road Patch (DRP-Attack) to compromise DNN-based automated lane centering (ALC) models, and (3) shadows cast on traffic signs to attack TSR algorithms~\cite{zhong2022shadows}; these are strong physical attacks evaluated end-to-end and shown to cause safety-relevant failures.

 The study then compares two distinct designs for utilizing \vlms and evaluates their performance on the three aforementioned AV tasks and AEs (\textbf{RQ3}).
 The first design, termed \textit{Solo Mode}, involves separate \vlms, each fine-tuned individually for one of the AV tasks.
-The second design, named \textit{Tandem Mode}, uses a single \vlm fine-tuned simultaneously for all three AV tasks, aiming to improve robustness against various attack types.
-By comparing these two designs, we aim to determine whether a unified model can achieve robustness across multiple tasks and adversarial conditions as effectively as task-specific models.
+The second design, named \textit{Tandem Mode}, uses a single \vlm fine-tuned simultaneously for all three AV tasks, aiming to assess whether it can match the robustness of \textit{Solo Mode} across tasks under both benign and adversarial conditions.
+This paper makes the following contributions:

-Finally, we discuss the feasibility of integrating a \vlm as a parallel component within AV systems to bolster the perception module against attacks.
-Given the critical need for low latency to ensure real-time decision-making in autonomous driving, \vlm's latency is evaluated relative to the perception system and human reaction times.
-This assessment aims to determine whether \vlm can operate within strict real-time constraints without adversely impacting the vehicle’s responsiveness.